Cape Town Gay Travel

 Cape Town’s relentless wind is dubbed “The Cape Doctor,” and for very good reason.
 The clean air we enjoy throughout the city of Cape Town is not because of low pollution levels; it’s because the strong winds carry it away!

-It’s impossible to miss how electric fencing surrounds every residence in Cape Town.
-Blatant armed response security signs are posted everywhere.
-It can be a little jarring if you’ve never seen this before.
+Seeing this for the first time can be a little jarring.
 The current is not enough to kill you if by chance you came into contact with one, but you’re still getting shocked!

-Remember that crime in Cape Town used to be much worse, especially in the 1990’s.
-Imminent danger of robbery required people to take the most extreme of measures to secure their homes and businesses.
+Remember that crime here used to be much worse, especially in the 1990s.
+The imminent danger of robbery required people to take the most extreme of measures to secure their homes and businesses.